rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 ## Encourage readable code

-This RFC aims to further decreases the mental workload required for code review, by standardising glue code APIs to some degree and by clarifying their use in other modules.
+This RFC aims to further decrease the mental workload required for code review, by standardising glue code APIs to some degree and by clarifying their use in other modules.

 It also aims to create an import grammar that can be understood more intuitively than external newtypes when first encountered, which should improve the accessibility of Rust code somewhat.